EduardoAll/EduardoAll/README.md

 ### Hi there 👋, I'm Eduardo Allegrini
 #### Semi senior Frontend developer

-                   -On a journey of continuous learning-
+                   On a journey of continuous learning

 Skills: TS / JS / REACT / HTML / CSS / GIT and many more